zjxxxxxxxxx/babel-plugin-clsx/README.md

 Support `Typescript` with [jsxImportSource](https://www.typescriptlang.org/tsconfig#jsxImportSource).

-You only need to make minor changes to `tsconfig.json` to support the use of the plug-in in `Typescript` projects.
+You only need to make minor changes to `tsconfig.json` to support the use of the plugin in `Typescript` projects.

 Only `react17+` and `Typescript4.7+` are supported due to the use of advanced syntax.